plaublin/intel_sgx_tutorial/README.md

 <img src="shim_layer.jpg" alt="Enclave shim layer.">

-### Enclave compilation

-`Makefile.sgx` compiles the code with Intel SGX support.
-It also defines the `COMPILE_WITH_INTEL_SGX` macro that you can use to detect if the code has to be compiled with Intel SGX or not; and pre-processes the enclave source files first (flag `-E`), before compiling them to object files.
-This step is necessary to ensure that all the definitions missing from the Intel SGX SDK libraries have first been resolved by using the headers of the system.

 ## Teaclave SGX SDK (Rust)

 The [Apache Teaclave SGX SDK](https://teaclave.apache.org/) is a SGX SDK for